Landscape of stellar-mass black-hole spectroscopy with third-generation gravitational-wave detectors: BH Spectroscopy with ET with a stellar mass BBH population

 \subsection{Landscape of BH spectroscopy with ET}

 In this section we present the landscape of BH spectroscopy for ringdowns of stellar mass BH mergers with ET.
 We consider the most relevant configurations adopted in the recent~\cite{CoBA}.
 We focus on the `hybrid' cryogenic configuration comprising of a high-frequency~(HF) and a low-frequency~(LF) instruments (which updates the standard ET-D curve and was labelled `HFLF' in~\cite{CoBA}).
 We did not find any significant difference when the low-frequency (LF) instrument is absent.
-This is due to the fact that the ringdown signal is almost monochromatic and, in our catalog, there exists a negligible fraction of events with $f_{220}<20\,{\rm Hz}$ (see Fig.~\ref{fig:Freq-tau-22}), where the contribution of the LF instrument improves the sensitivity curve.
+This is due to the fact that the ringdown modes can be represented as a Lorentzian, which is narrow for slow damping and, in our catalog, there exists a negligible fraction of events with $f_{220}<20\,{\rm Hz}$ (see Fig.~\ref{fig:Freq-tau-22}), where the contribution of the LF instrument improves the sensitivity curve.
 While we found that the detector geometry (either triangular or L-shaped) does not significantly impact the performances of BH spectroscopy, the detector arm-length is more relevant.
 Therefore, we present the result for two representative configurations: 1) a single, 10-km long triangle-shaped interferometer (labeled as `$\Delta$-10{\rm km}'), and 2) two, 15-km long L-shaped interferometers (labeled as $2{\rm L}$-15{\rm km}), see Ref.~\cite{CoBA} for further details on the configurations.
 We anticipate that the performances of a 15-km long configuration (either triangular or 2L-shaped) are roughly a factor of two better.